 We're pretty good at estimating these things because we have a certain level of familiarity with them.
 We're not as good at estimating things we aren't familiar with.

-Data supports my claim that we’re not really that bad at estimating.
-In a review of the existing research on estimates, University of Oslo professor and Chief Scientist at the Simula Research Laboratory Magne Jørgensen found most estimates to be within 20 to 30% of actuals.
+In a 2004 review of the existing research on software estimates, University of Oslo professor and Chief Scientist at the Simula Research Laboratory Magne Jørgensen found most estimates to be within 20 to 30% of actuals.
 And on software projects, he did not find an overall tendency for estimates to be too low:

 The large number of time prediction failures throughout history may give the impression that our time prediction ability is very poor and that failures are much more common than the few successes that come to mind.
 This is, we think, an unfair evaluation.
 The human ability to predict time usage is generally highly impressive.
 It has enabled us to succeed with a variety of important goals, from controlling complex construction work to coordinating family parties.
 There is no doubt that the human capacity for time prediction is amazingly good and extremely useful.
 Unfortunately, it sometimes fails us. –Magne Jørgensen